nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a person

+1. Adding a candidate to hiredfiredpro

+    1. Test case: `add n/Adib j/Developer p/12345678 e/example@example i/1`<br>
+       Expected: New candidate will be added at the end of the list ie. if there are 6 people in the list, he will be 7<sup>th<sup>

+    1. Test case: `add n/Adib p/12345678 e/example@example i/1`<br>
+       Expected: Error details shown in the result panel.

+    1. Test case: `add n/Adib j/Developer p/phone_number e/example@example i/100`, `...` (invalid parameters for certain fields)<br>
+       Expected: Similar to previous.

+    1. Other incorrect delete commands to try: `add`, `add i/1`, `...`(missing one or more compulsory fields)<br>
+       Expected: Similar to previous.

+1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a candidate

-1. Deleting a person while all persons are being shown
+1. Deleting a candidate while all candidates are being shown

    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple candidates in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No candidate is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.
+1. Viewing a candidate while no candidates are being shown

+   1. Prerequisites: List all persons using the `find xxx` where xxx is a name not existing in current candidates list.
+Multiple candidates existing.

+   1. Test case: `delete 1`<br>
+      Expected: No candidate will be deleted.
+Error details shown in the result panel.

 1. _{ more test cases …​ }_

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing data folder.

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+   1. Open the folder where hiredfiredpro.jar is located.

+   1. Data folder containing json file does not exist.

+   1. Upon making any changes to hiredfiredpro, data folder with json file will be created with updated information.

+1. Deleting existing hiredfiredpro.json file in existing data folder.

+   1. Open the folder where hiredfiredpro.jar is located.

+   1. Click into the data folder and delete the existing json file inside.
+There should only be one file in the data folder

+   1. Upon launching hiredfiredpro, our sample data of 6 people will be shown.
+Changes made up to that point will be discarded.

+1. Saving data after changes are made.

+   1. Prerequisites: HiredFiredPro should be opened.

+   1. Make any changes (e.g `delete 1`).

+   1. Close the app.

+   1. Open the hiredfiredpro.json file which would be in the same folder as your jar file. <br>

+   1. All changes made are reflected in the json file.

+1. _{ more test cases …​ }_

+### Viewing Candidates

+   1. Viewing a candidate while all candidates are being shown

+      1. Prerequisites: List all persons using the `list` command.
+Multiple candidates in the list.

+      1. Test case: `view n/Adib j/Developer`<br>
+         Expected: Candidate with their details will be shown on the display panel.

+      1. Test case: `view n/Adib`, `...` (missing compulsory fields)<br>
+         Expected: No candidate displayed on display panel.
+Error details shown in the result panel.

+   1. Viewing a candidate while no candidates are being shown

+       1. Prerequisites: List all persons using the `find xxx` where xxx is a name not existing in current candidates list.
+Multiple candidates existing.

+       1. Test case: `view n/Adib j/Developer`<br>
+          Expected: No candidate displayed on display panel.
+Error details shown in the result panel.

 1. _{ more test cases …​ }_